fenixkz/rl_journey/Lesson-1/theory.md

 - The Case Against Re-using Old Data (On-Policy): On the other hand, the current policy has already learned from that old data; it's now smarter.
 Why would we want an improved agent to keep learning from actions taken by an older, less capable version of itself?
 This outdated data is no longer representative of the agent's current skill, and learning from it could slow down convergence or even teach the agent to repeat past mistakes.

 For the sake of stability we choose to discard the previously used data.
 This makes our algorithm less data efficient.
 Moreover it makes the learning much harder, because our data distribution is not static, it is constantly changing.

 ---

 A small note on how to apply CEM.
 We discussed here that we apply CEM at the episode level.
 This means that we collect all (state, action, reward) tuples within one episode and calculate the total reward for that episode.
 After playing N episodes, we keep only the best 10%, for example.
-So, we take all (state, action, reward) tuples from these elite episodes and train our policy on them.
+So, we take all (state, action) tuples from these elite episodes and train our policy on them.

 Alternatively, you can find implementations of CEM at the sample level.
 This means that instead of waiting to play N episodes, we play one episode and collect (state, action, reward) tuples.
 Then, we apply filtering on these samples within that episode only.
 So, we keep the best (state, action, reward) tuples and train on them.